-All of Niagara University’s merit-based scholarships, achievement awards and grants for incoming, first-year students are based on your cumulative high school average and standardized test scores.
-Best of all, these awards are for each of your four years at NU, providing that you are either a citizen of the United States or are an eligible non-citizen (federal definition), maintain full-time status and possess the required quality point average.
+All of Niagara University’s merit-based scholarships, achievement awards and grants for incoming, first-year students are based on your cumulative high school average and/or standardized test scores.
+Transfer students are based on GPAs.

 And, because our merit-based scholarships, awards and grants are based on a sliding scale, there are many variations to the examples below.
 In addition, you may be eligible for other assistance based on your financial need.